SumeetTiwari07/KBKen/README.md

 ```

 ### Bracken
-* Use **bracken2phyloseq.R** to create phyloseq object of the multi-sample Bracken report at Species level.
+* Use **bracken2phyloseq.R** to create phyloseq object of the multisample Bracken report at Species level.

 ```
 Rscript bracken2phloseq.R --help